VVC Software Development Workflow

 Note that this requires clang-format to be installed on your system.
 A list of

 modified files (if any) is printed.
 If files are modified, please check the

 changes with git diff.
 If the changes go beyond what you expected

 (for example parts that you didn't edit got reformatted), you should revert individual

-files with git checkout -- <file>.
+git checkout -- <file>.
 If the changes look great, stage them with

 Commit the changes to the local repository with: